 Today, my house is surrounded by just as many fences as we had as a kid.
 I also hear coyotes in almost every direction, sometimes at once, on a very regular basis.
 The thought of one of my cats or dogs going through what Misty and possibly Wolf went through, really upsets me.
 It is the reason why I have chosen not to put collars on any of them.

-If you want to see pictures of my crew and their antics, be sure to check out my Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash
+If you want to see pictures of my crew of 10 cats and dogs and their antics, be sure to check out my Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash

 For pet and other random products that I’ve purchased over the years or have researched and recommend, check out my shopping page, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash

 If you want to subscribe to my newsletter for updates on my new posts, enter your e-mail address below. (be sure to check your junk folder for confirmation)